 Where to Buy Antique Phonograph Needles

-If you have an antique dealer that specializes in old phonographs you may be able to find the needles you are looking for there.
-If there isn't an antique shop specializing in phonographs nearby you will probably need to order them off the Internet.
-You should know the make and model of your record player before ordering.You can find antique needles at the following sites:
+If you have an antique dealer that specializes in old phonographs, you may be able to find the needles you're looking for there or through their connections.
+If there isn't an antique shop specializing in phonographs nearby, you'll probably need to order them off the internet.
+Make sure that you know what make and model your record player is before ordering so that you get the right type of needles.
+Once you've got that information, you can find antique needles at the following places.

 Antique Needles stocks steel needles for use on phonographs made before 1920.
-They have both the soft and loud tone needles, as well as other items to help you restore your player.
+They have both the soft and loud tone needles, as well as other items to help you restore your player to perfect health.

-Victrola Repair carries steel needles as well but they have a medium tone needle to give you three choices on your sound.
-The needles are all for record players made before about 1920.
+Victrola Repair carries steel needles as well, but they have a medium tone needle to give you three choices for your sound.
+The needles are all for record players made prior to the 1920s.